SendiAp/Remaining/README.md

-## What do you call a beehive without the b's?
-An eehive.
+## Where do you learn to make banana splits?
+At sundae school.